BestTimesToVisit.com Logo

 Wander Through the Khan Shatyr Entertainment Center

-Step inside the world's largest tensile structure, a colossal transparent tent that houses a shopping mall, a miniature beach with artificial sand, and entertainment venues.
-It's a surreal experience to feel the desert heat on a sandy beach while surrounded by futuristic architecture, especially during the cooler winter months.
+Step inside the world's largest tensile structure, a colossal transparent tent that houses a shopping mall, an indoor beach, and miniature golf.
+It's a surreal experience to feel the desert heat simulated indoors, even in the depths of winter, offering a unique escape from the elements.

 Savor Beshbarmak at a Local 'Dastarkhan'